-Environmental Sustainability, Health, and Safety
+Environmental Sustainability, Health and Safety, BS

-John Morelli, Department Chair
+John Morelli, Department Chair (585) 475-7213, john.morelli@rit.edu

-www.rit.edu/cast/cetems

-The BS degree in environmental sustainability, health, and safety is focused on social responsibility.
-The program stresses taking responsibility for our activities and being good stewards of the products we make and the services we provide.
+The BS degree in environmental sustainability, health, and safety is focused on social responsibility for our activities and being good stewards of the products we make and the services we provide.
 The program prepares students to work as environmental sustainability, health, and safety professionals in both industry and government.
 Students gain a strong foundation in science, applied environmental, health and safety science and technology, sustainability and social responsibility, and are provided with the basic tools of financial management, team building, and leadership.

-Our graduates are ready to eliminate, reduce, and control the release of pollutants into the environment and to manage the health and safety hazards associated with an organization's activities, products, and services.
-The program emphasizes globally sustainable and socially responsible approaches and prepares professionals to become leaders in moving us toward a more sustainable and socially responsible future.
+Students are ready to eliminate, reduce, and control the release of pollutants into the environment and to manage health and safety hazards associated with an organization's activities, products, and services.
+The program emphasizes globally sustainable and socially responsible approaches and prepares professionals to become leaders in moving toward a more sustainable and socially responsible future.

 The most rewarding aspect of an environmental management and technology career is that students can start making a difference right away.
-There is so much that can be done at every level that graduates will feel good about their contributions from their first day on the job.
+There is so much that can be done at every level that students will feel good about their contributions from their first day on the job.